-CLASS A and B CLASS C through E Matching uniforms with numbers Matching shirts with numbers
+CLASS A and B CLASS C and below

+Matching uniforms with numbers Matching shirts with numbers

 RECOMMENDATION.
 NSA Canada, in all NSA Canada play HIGHLY recommends protective equipment for softball.
-This includes, but is not limited to, batting helmets, face masks, shin guards, chest protectors. (please note: that the use of any form of protective equipment is at the individual participants discretion unless the league/tournament the participant chose to play in has made certain protective equipment mandatory within their guidelines and or rules)
+This includes, but is not limited to, batting helmets, face masks, shin guards, chest protectors.
+(Please note that the use of any form of protective equipment is at the individual participants discretion unless the league/tournament the participant chose to play in has made certain protective equipment mandatory within their guidelines and or rules)

-NOTE I: Any player that teases or taunts another player for using ANY form of protective equipment shall be immediately ejected from the game with no warning.
+NOTE I: Any player that teases or taunts another player for using ANY form of protective equipment shall be immediately ejected from the game without warning.